Venice blows by Lehigh in playoff opener

 On the Indians’ third drive, Johnson ran in another score — this one from 10 yards out — to give him three touchdowns 7:04 into the game.

-Young fumbled the ball near midfield on his team’s third drive of the game, allowing Venice to go up 28-0 on a 1-yard touchdown by Escort before the first quarter was over.
+Lehigh running back Richard Young fumbled the ball near midfield on his team’s third drive of the game, allowing Venice to go up 28-0 on a 1-yard touchdown by Da’Marion Escort before the first quarter was over.

 The Lightning had their best drive of the game after that, taking the ball from their own 20 all the way down to the Venice 8-yard line, but the Indians sacked quarterback Durand Bundy for a loss of 12 yards to force a turnover on downs.